-The film is inspired by Young’s hybrid chapbook of interspecies intimacies URTH, which was released this year in conjunction with his Body-Forest programme at Spike Island Gallery.
-This is a year-long public programme of events and engagement activities developed by Jack Young, the recipient of the 2022 Spike Island Engagement Fellowship for South West-based Curators.
-Supported by the West of England Visual Arts Alliance (WEVAA).
+The film is inspired by Young’s hybrid chapbook of interspecies intimacies URTH, which was released in 2022 in conjunction with the Body-Forest programme at Spike Island.
+This is a year-long public programme of events and engagement activities developed by Jack Young, the recipient of the 2022 Spike Island Engagement Fellowship for South West-based Curators, supported by the West of England Visual Arts Alliance (WEVAA).

 and the blue light explores human and non-human entanglements; queer ecological intimacies that devour borders and decentre the human.
 Tongues merge with molluscs, bodies conjoin and contract and skin peels away in the beetling dark.

 Paul Samuel White is a photographer and filmmaker, based in Bristol.
 He works sensitively to make honest and striking images, which have appeared in The Guardian, Die Tageszeitung, The Scotsman, Novara Media, The Wire, Frieze, The Quietus, CRACK, Fact, Novembre, Noisey, Tate, Arnolfini, The Barbican, V&A, The Lowry, Exeunt, Artsadmin, a-n, Line Of Best Fit, Loud And Quiet and more, as well as collaborating with artists and collectives such as Thorny, David Hoyle, Giant Swan, Yves Tumor, Eartheater, Dirtytalk, Shon Faye, Travis Alabanza, among others. https://www.paulsamuelwhite.com/